UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecureDevelopmentPolicy.md

 >_We are responsible for ensuring that 3rd party packages within our solutions are from authorised repositories, have appropriate licensing and are checked for known vulnerabilities._

-- [ ] Packages must be downloaded from a package management tool e.g. Proget or Nexus (or any ALM authorised tool).
+- [ ] Packages must be downloaded from a package management tool e.g. Proget or Nexus (or any DDC authorised tool).
-- [ ] The team must use a dependency checking tool such as Dependency Checker (or another ALM authorised tool).
+- [ ] The team must use a dependency checking tool such as Dependency Checker (or another DDC authorised tool).
 - [ ] The tool must be configured to run before code is released to production e.g. via a build/release pipeline.
 - [ ] The team should decide what the acceptable threshold is to prevent code from being released to production e.g. via a build/release pipeline.
 - [ ] The team must provide proof that the code is not released to production when this threshold is breached.
 Decisions to release even in the presence of a known vulnerability should be recorded and approved by the risk owner.